 - How Mumps Spreads

-- Diagnosis & Test For Mumps In Kids
+- Diagnosis & Tests for Mumps in Kids

 Mumps can be a painful condition for your child.
-It is a highly contagious disease which can make your child feel tired.
+It is a highly contagious disease, which can make your child feel tired.
 Mumps can be identified easily by the swelling on the sides of the jaw.
-However, since this disease is extremely rare, it is best to know all the aspects of it.
-This can help you be prepared and seek medical attention when appropriate.
+Even though this disease is rare, it is best to know all aspects of it.
+This can help you be prepared, and seek medical attention when appropriate.

 What Is Mumps?

-Mumps affects the salivary glands which are located just under the ear near the jawline.
-This will cause swelling and will make swallowing food, sipping water, talking, and chewing painful and difficult.
+Mumps affects the salivary glands that are located just under the ear, near the jawline.
+This will cause swelling, and will make swallowing food, sipping water, talking, and chewing painful and difficult.